preinvent/canyon/README.md

    0 1 2 3 4
 ```

-Therefore for the answer to this particular problem is `2`.
+Therefore for the answer to this particular problem is `2` as there are two "blocks" of water that will collect in our canyon.

 ## Solution #1